 The master of social work (M.S.W.) program in Advanced Generalist Practice develops professional knowledge and skill for persons interested in pursuing careers in the field of social work.
 The M.S.W. program is accredited by the Council on Social Work Education (CSWE).
 It requires two years of full-time study or three to four years of part-time study.
-The full-time program is available in Durham only but the part-time program can be taken in Durham or in Manchester.
-(The Manchester part-time program is delivered in a week-end model.)
+Full-time students can choose between a traditional two-year program and a one-year Advanced Standing program at our Durham campus or a 28-month online program.
+Part-time programs are offered in Durham (3 or 4 years) and Manchester (3 years) and online.
 All students complete a foundation-year course of study, then complete a second concentration-year in Advanced Generalist social work practice.
 Full and part-time programs require classroom work and two academic year internships.

 The Department of Social Work also offers 2 dual degree programs, one with Kinesiology (MSW/MS) and one with the UNH School of Law (JD/MSW).
 The Departments of Social Work and Kinesiology offer a dual degree program which consists of a master of social work (M.S.W.), as well as a master of science (M.S.) in kinesiology with a concentration in outdoor education.
 During this two and a half year program, which is offered in Durham, classes are taken both in social work and kinesiology/outdoor education, and students complete a specialized second internship (summer block) which concentrates on the utilization and application of adventure therapy in an agency setting.
 For a more detailed description of the dual degree program, admission requirements and application guidelines click here.